HQSquantumsimulations/struqture/documentation/src/physical_types/mixed_systems.md

 ## Building blocks

 All the mixed operators are expressed based on products of mixed indices which contain spin terms, bosonic terms and fermionic terms.
-The spin terms respect pauli operator cyclicity, the bosonic terms respect bosonic commutation relations, and the fermionic terms respect fermionic anti-commutation relations.
+The spin terms respect Pauli operator cyclicity, the bosonic terms respect bosonic commutation relations, and the fermionic terms respect fermionic anti-commutation relations.

 These products respect the following relations:
 \\[